Classification of rank two weak Fano bundles on del Pezzo threefolds of degree four: Introduction

 \subsubsection{Outline for Theorem~\ref{thm-I1}}

 Let $X$ be a del Pezzo $3$-fold of degree $4$.
-Theorem~\ref{thm-I1}~(1) is a characterization of non-stable weak Fano bundles of rank $2$ on $X$, which is done by \cite[Lemma~3.2]{ishi}.
+Theorem~\ref{thm-I1}~(1) is a characterization of weak Fano bundles of rank $2$ on $X$ which is not slope semi-stable (cf. \cite[Lemma~3.2]{ishi}).
 For proving Theorem~\ref{thm-I1}~(2), we will bound the second Chern classes of such an $\mcE$ by using the inequality $(-K_{\P_{X}(\mcE)})^{4}>0$ and the Le Potier vanishing (cf. \cite[Theorem~7.3.5]{laz2}).
-By this argument, we characterize stable weak Fano bundles of rank $2$ in terms of its Chern classes.
+By this argument, we characterize slope stable weak Fano bundles of rank $2$ in terms of its Chern classes.